 Salmonella Typhi is transmitted by the fecal-oral route and is shed in the feces of ill persons and carriers (recovered patients).

-In the U.S. about 400 cases occur annually, and 70% of these are acquired while traveling internationally.
-Typhoid fever is still common in developing countries and affects about 12.5 million persons each year.
+About 400 cases are reported in the United States annually, and 70% of these are acquired while traveling internationally.
+Typhoid fever is still common in developing countries and affects about 12.5 million persons around the world each year.
 Travelers to a country where typhoid is common should consider vaccination prior to travel.